matn7/Google-Platform-Notes/flashcard/Microservices.md

 JVM system properties, similar to command-line arguments, can override Spring properties with a lower priority.
 This approach allows for externalizing the configuration without the need to rebuild the JAR artifact.
-The JVM system property follows the same naming convention as the corresponding Spring property, prefixed with '-D' for JVM arguments, In the application, the message defined as a JVM system property will be utilized, taking precedence over property files.
+The JVM system property follows the same naming convention as the corresponding Spring property, prefixed with '-D' for JVM arguments.
+In the application, the message defined as a JVM system property will be utilized, taking precedence over property files.

 ```bash